 Committing to a second marriage before the first is properly completed can cause potentially serious financial complications, and it’s always best to seek legal advice before signing on the dotted line.

 Planning another wedding can be an exciting distraction from the gloom and bad feelings that so often accompany divorce.
 The temptation to get on with that second marriage and begin a new life can be a strong one.
 But anyone getting married a second time without fully resolving financial claims relating to their first marriage may find that their financial rights are significantly reduced.
-This could mean them no longer being able to receive their share of properties – for example, the former family home.
+This could mean they are cannot receive their share of properties – for example, the former family home.
 They will also be unable to apply for financial support, maintenance or make other monetary claims.

 A former spouse who remarried quickly can still apply for a share of their ex-partner’s pension, but of course that will not apply until they reach retirement age.